Newsweek: Newsweek Publishing LLC (2018–present)

 In June 2025, Newsweek acquired Adprime, an adtech firm specializing in healthcare marketing, increasing company’s net worth as part of its expansion into the health sector.
 The acquisition included a demand-side platform and data services intended to support targeted advertising across Newsweek's healthcare content.
 The move contrasted with broader industry trends of divestment from adtech and aligned with Newsweek's strategy to increase business-to-business revenue through its health vertical.

+In July 2026, a New York appellate court awarded Newsweek nearly $11 million in a dispute with former owner IBT Media, ruling that Newsweek had paid millions in payroll tax obligations on IBT Media’s behalf.

 Circulation and branches

 In 2003, worldwide circulation was more than 4 million, including 2.7 million in the U.S; by 2010 it reduced to 1.5 million (with newsstand sales declining to just over 40,000 copies per week).
-Newsweek publishes editions in Japanese, Korean, Polish, Romanian, Spanish, Rioplatense Spanish, Arabic, Turkish, Serbian, as well as an English-language Newsweek International.
+Newsweek published editions in Japanese, Korean, Polish, Romanian, Spanish, Rioplatense Spanish, Arabic, Turkish, Serbian, as well as an English-language Newsweek International.
 Russian Newsweek, published since 2004, was closed in October 2010.
 The Bulletin (an Australian weekly until 2008) incorporated an international news section from Newsweek.

 Based in New York City, the magazine claimed 22 bureaus in 2011: nine in the U.S.: New York City, Los Angeles, Chicago/Detroit, Dallas, Miami, Washington, D.C., Boston and San Francisco, and others overseas in London, Paris, Berlin, Moscow, Jerusalem, Baghdad, Tokyo, Hong Kong, Beijing, South Asia, Cape Town, Mexico City and Buenos Aires.

 According to a 2015 column in the New York Post, after returning to print publication, Newsweek was selling c.
 100,000 copies per month, with staff at that time numbering "about 60 editorial staffers", up from a low of "less than 30 editorial staffers" in 2013, but with plans then to grow the number to "close to 100 in the next year".